purestjs/docs/docs/02-provider-config.md

 var google = purest({provider: 'google', config})
 ```

-Alternatively you can use the common configuration for all of the pre-configured providers in Purest:
+Alternatively we can use the common configuration for all of the pre-configured [providers][purest-providers] in Purest:

 ```js
 // the @purest/providers module contains basic configuration for about 150 providers